Kindergarten Music songs, games, & activities

 Singing Game Directions:

 Students create a circle with a leader on the outside.
 The leader sings the song while moving around the outside of the circle, and the rest of the class echoes.
-At the last line (“can’t catch me”), the leader taps the student closest to them on the shoulder.
+In the last line (“can’t catch me”), the leader taps the student closest to them on the shoulder.
 Both students run around the circle, with the student who was just tagged trying to catch the leader.

 If the leader makes it back to the tagged student’s spot, the student who was tagged becomes the new leader and the game begins again.
 If the leader is caught, they lead the game in the next round.